 BNP Paribas and tennis: a game of loyalty

-For more than 40 years, BNP Paribas has supported the sport of tennis, sharing its values of fair play, responsiveness and high performance.
+For 45 years, BNP Paribas has supported the sport of tennis, sharing its values of fair play, responsiveness and high performance.
 Now the leading partner of tennis worldwide, the Group sponsors the sport’s biggest events and has created a global community of tennis fans through wearetennis.com, a website entirely dedicated the latest in tennis news.

 40 years on the same team

 It all started in 1973, when the French Tennis Federation asked BNP Paribas to finance the construction of the center court box seats at Roland Garros Stadium.
 In recognition of this partnership, three letters appeared on the famous court cover: BNP became the official sponsor of the Roland Garros French Open, now one of the world’s foremost sporting events.